Skip to content

 PracticeRationale

-Always use await usingGuarantees DisposeAsync runs even on exception paths
+Always use await usingGuarantees DisposeAsync runs on every code path, including exceptions

-Pass CancellationTokenCancels long-running SQL commands on request abort
+Pass CancellationTokenCancels in-flight SQL commands when the request is aborted

-Keep transactions shortLong transactions hold locks, block other readers/writers
+Keep transactions shortLong transactions hold locks and block other readers / writers

-Use appropriate IsolationLevelReadCommitted is the default; use Serializable only when required
+Pick the right IsolationLevelReadCommitted is the default; raise it only when you must

-Avoid I/O inside transactionsHTTP calls, file writes, etc. extend transaction lifetime unpredictably
+Avoid I/O inside transactionsHTTP calls, file writes, etc. extend lifetime unpredictably

-Retry at the caller, not insideIf poisoned, create a new transaction scope for retry
+Retry at the caller, not insideIf poisoned, create a fresh scope and retry the whole unit of work

 • ReadUncommitted — dirty reads acceptable, highest concurrency